one-bash/one.bash/docs/advanced-usage/module.md

 ## Write a module

 All modules must be put in one of aliases/completions/plugins folders.
-And its filename must be suffixed with `.bash`.
+And its filename must be suffixed with `.bash` or `.opt.bash`.

-### Module Template
+### Template of module.bash

 ```sh
 about-plugin 'Module Description'